richardantao/react-native-animations/README.md

 # Learning React Native Animations
-Practice project for learning React Native animations.
+Creating fun animations in React Native using `react-native-reanimated` and `react-native-gesture-handler`.